-What to Do in Nashville If you're looking for things to do this weekend, attend a production of the legendary Grand Ole Opry (2804 Opryland Dr.).
+What to Do in Nashville Attend a production of the legendary Grand Ole Opry (2804 Opryland Dr.).
 Launched in Nashville in 1925, the live radio broadcast continues to introduce many a country musician hopeful to the world.
 If you’re a big fan, sign up for a guided tour of the Grand Ole Opry House; besides learning about the history of the 4,400-seat venue, you’ll have the chance to stand at center stage, on the round 6-foot piece of oak wood typically occupied by regulars like Loretta Lynn and Brad Paisley.
 Taken from the show’s previous home, the Ryman Auditorium, the circle memorializes such Opry royalty as Roy Acuff and Minnie Pearl.

 Spend a neon-illuminated night gallivanting through the Lower Broadway district, Nashville’s top spot for live music.
 Duck into Legends Corner (428 Broadway), Robert’s Western World (416 Broadway) or Tootsie’s Orchid Lounge (422 Broadway) to hear twangy tunes from up-and-coming music stars.
 Keep your eyes peeled while honky-tonking downtown—a few celebrity A-listers like Sheryl Crow or Keith Urban might very well be in the crowd.